 You might be wondering, how exactly does ketamine work?
 What’s the difference between the type and amount of ketamine used for depression compared to what had been traditionally used for surgery?

-Current scientific research is still investigating which form of ketamine is the most effective in treating depression Although R-Ketamine has been shown to be less effective at binding the brain’s excitatory NMDA receptors, it has been shown to obtain better therapeutic results work and have longer-lasting antidepressant effects.
+Current scientific research is still investigating which form of ketamine is the more effective in treating depression Although R-Ketamine has been shown to be less effective at binding the brain’s excitatory NMDA receptors, it has been shown to obtain better therapeutic results work and have longer-lasting antidepressant effects.
 R-Ketamine has also been shown to have fewer adverse effects, although more research is needed to confirm these findings.

 Ketamine is still being studied to thoroughly understand its many benefits, but in layman’s terms, it works by helping your brain create new and better connections.
 Some patients with long-term depression either lose or can’t form important neuronal connections.
 This lack of connections can make it challenging for nerve cells to talk to each other.

-Depression, like anxiety and PTSD, are very stressful for your brain.
-In response to that stress, your brain may erase important connections (called pruning) which actually will make it harder to cope with the stress over a long period of time.
+Depression, anxiety and PTSD, are very stressful for your brain.
+In response to that stress, your brain may erase important connections which actually will make it harder to cope with the stress over a long period of time.
 When your nerve cells don’t react appropriately to your naturally released neurotransmitters, it’s hard for your brain to adjust your mood.

 With the extra glutamate present and unable to bind to NMDA receptors, the glutamate binds to another excitatory receptor called AMPA instead.
-When AMPA receptors are activated, your brain releases additional molecules to help your neurons talk to each other and helps create new pathways for communication.
+When AMPA receptors are activated, your brain releases additional molecules to help your neurons talk to each other and help create new pathways for communication.

 Bahji A, Vazquez GH, Zarate CA Jr. Comparative efficacy of racemic ketamine and esketamine for depression: A systematic review and meta-analysis.
 J Affect Disord.
 2021 Jan 1;278:542-555. doi: 10.1016/j.jad.2020.09.071.
 Epub 2020 Sep 23.
 Erratum in: J Affect Disord.
 2020 Nov 20;: PMID: 33022440; PMCID: PMC7704936.